Scripture & Rights

 Free 5 Scriptures SA Law Context

 The Bible has a great deal to say about land, housing, and the rights of the poor to remain in their homes.
 The prophets specifically condemned those who used economic and legal power to seize the homes of the vulnerable.
-These passages speak directly to the experience of millions of South Africans who face eviction.
+These passages speak to anyone facing displacement — the biblical mandate is universal.
+In South Africa, the PIE Act and Section 26 of the Constitution give legal force to what Scripture demands.

 Key Bible Verses